DorsaRoh/Machine-Learning/README.md

 ## Overview

-### Input
+## Input

-- An array of real numbers
+A collection of real numbers, which could be:
-  - ex. a list of numbers, 2D array, higher dimension array (tensor)
+- A simple list, a 2D matrix, or even a higher-dimensional tensor
-- Thought of as: progressively transformed into many distinct layers (each layer is an array of real numbers), until gets to the final layer (output)
+- This collection is progressively transformed through multiple layers, with each layer being an array of real numbers.
+The transformation continues until the final output layer is reached
-  - ex.
-Final layer in text-processing model (ex.
-GPT) is a list of numbers representing the probability distribution of all possible next words that can come next in the generating text
+    - Ex. in a text-processing model like GPT, the final layer generates a list of numbers representing the probability distribution of all possible next words

-### Desired output:
+## Output:

-- A probability distribution over all tokens that might come next
+A probability distribution over all potential next tokens

 ![Output Example](assets/4-outputEX.png)

 ## Tokens

-Tokens are "little pieces" of information (ex. words, combinations of words, sounds, images).
+Tokens are "little pieces" of information (ex. words, combinations of words, sounds, images)

 - Every token is associated with a vector (some list of numbers)
   - encodes the meaning of that piece